aerykk/readyblockone/App/Game/Sites/Esgaroth/Pages/about.md

 - Small focused teams are unstoppable
 - Experimentation over argument
 - Excellence is a habit, not an act
-- Ownership starts with your ownself
+- Ownership starts with ownself

+#### What does this mean?

+- Community polls that are actually followed.
+- We don't do contracted games.
+We do our games.